 Serving as an IIAC Committee Member

-The IIAC would not be as successful without the many volunteers on the Association’s committees.
+The IIAC would not be as successful without the many volunteers on the Association’s committees, special mention are the long distance moving companies.
 Over 90% of IIAC committee members responding to a 2012 IIAC survey believe that both they personally, and their companies, benefit from their participation on IIAC committees.

 Committee Types: IIAC has two types of committees.
 Those with the word “Committee” in their names are permanent ones that address specific ongoing priority issues such as markets, smaller dealers, compliance, taxation and regional matters.
 Ad hoc task forces on particular topics that arise from time to time, often set up by and reporting to a Committee, are called “Working Groups” and their term may last from weeks to years.
 IIAC relies on its member firms to appoint representatives to, or on their employees to volunteer for, both types of committees to help in industry advocacy and member support efforts.

 Note that the information below does not necessarily extend, although may also apply, to the Board of Directors and Board committees.

 Committee Features: Committees and Working Groups come in all sizes and shapes, depending on their purpose.
 Committees are often more formal in terms of having a chairperson, minutes and ongoing tasks.
 Working Groups can be as small as two or three people who may report back to a Committee or Working Group, or can be 30 or more people on issues that arise quickly where time to respond is limited, for example, a securities commission proposal or draft federal budget legislation.
 Working Groups may not have a chairperson, and as the agenda may be completion of a single task, minutes may be replaced by creation and subsequent versions of a single submission or member tool or template.

 Commonalities: Some common features you can expect of all committees are addressed in the following frequently asked questions and answers.